code49/spotipy/README.md

 Frankly, I very much dislike the Spotify desktop app: there is limited spacing customization to prioritise the information most important to me, and there is no real way to clearly see and appreciate the beautifully-done album covers.
 This project intends to create a more customizable and more simple version of the Spotify interface, prioritizing the most important information and control functions first and foremost.

 As this project is meant to act as a way to customize your Spotify viewing experience, feel free to copy and use it as you see fit.
-I've currently using the [Tkinter]() library to display information due to the relatively simple setup and control, but of course you're free to use whatever you want (PyGame, CLI, etc.).
-If you're a beginner and want to get to know how to use Tkinter and the various widgets available for it, check out [this]() W3D schools site.
+I've currently using the [Tkinter](https://docs.python.org/3/library/tkinter.html) library to display information due to the relatively simple setup and control, but of course you're free to use whatever you want (PyGame, CLI, etc.).
+If you're a beginner and want to get to know how to use Tkinter and some of the various widgets available for it, check out [this](https://www.tutorialspoint.com/python/python_gui_programming.htm) tutorials point site.

 ***